nopnop2002/Arduino-STM32-nRF24L01/example/Peer-to-peer Communication/IndexedStringTest/README.md

 # Peer-to-peer Communication

-The nRF24L01 can send and receive up to 32 characters, but by adding an index to the sent data, it can send and receive 256 types of data.
+nRF24L01 can send and receive up to 32 characters, but by adding an index to the sent data, it can send and receive 256 types of data.

 ```
 Listening...